rickomax/psxprev/README.md

   PATH   : folder or file path to scan
   FILTER : wildcard filter for files to include (default: "*.*")

-scanner options: (default: all formats)
+scanner formats: (default: all formats)
   -an        : scan for AN animations
   -bff       : scan for BFF models
   -hmd       : scan for HMD models, textures, and animations